All of us can use a little help managing money better. The best personal finance software provides that “second set of eyes.”

 - Best for: making a budget and tracking bills

 - Cost: free

-Mint is another longstanding free budgeting app.
+Mint is another longstanding free personal finance software option.
 It’s powered by Intuit, the same developers of Quicken, QuickBooks and TurboTax.

 This a good option for budgeting and making spending plans.
 It also offers bill tracking so you don’t forget a payment.

 Compared to some of the other free money management programs, Mint has more ads.
 These ads can be annoying at times.
 Signing up for these services helps keep Mint free.
 But, you never have to enroll in these offers to remain a Mint user.

 If you enjoy Mint and need more features, you can upgrade to Quicken.
 Some premium tools include bill pay and extra charting tools.